Fred Rogers & Us

 Fred Rogers is a beloved icon for Pittsburgh and has been a bedrock for Children’s Museum of Pittsburgh since its inception – as an advisor, a mentor and a friend.
 We believe it’s important to continue to memorialize Fred’s wonderful and meaningful work, as well as help today’s children and families better relate to his many invaluable messages.

-Today you can find these iconic items from Mister Rogers' Neighborhood in the Children's Museum:
+Here's where you can find these iconic items from Mister Rogers' Neighborhood:

-King Friday XIII, Queen Sarah Saturday, Henrietta Pussycat, X the Owl, Lady Elaine Fairchilde, Daniel Striped Tiger and Gran Pere greet you as you enter the Nursery exhibit.
+King Friday XIII, Queen Sarah Saturday, Henrietta Pussycat, X the Owl, Lady Elaine Fairchilde, Daniel Striped Tiger and Gran Pere greet you in the Grable Gallery.

 Did you know that Fred Rogers' mother knitted him the iconic sweater that he changed into each episode?
 In this spirit of making, one of the original sweaters is on display outside of MAKESHOP, a place where you can learn to sew, build, craft and more.

-Fred’s iconic blue canvas sneakers that were a part of his transition into the world of make-believe can be found in the Attic.
+Fred’s iconic blue canvas sneakers that were a part of his transition into the world of make-believe can be found in the Grable Gallery.

 In 1998, the Children’s Museum, along with Fred Rogers and his company Family Communications, Inc. (FCI), created the Mister Rogers’ Neighborhood exhibit.
 The exhibit welcomed hundreds of thousands of visitors for almost 10 years, both children who loved the imaginative set pieces and adults who recalled their love of the television show as children.
 A sister exhibit traveled to other museums across the country for more than eight years, making friends and good neighbors for Pittsburgh wherever it went.
 At the end of its tour, in the spirit of Mister Rogers, the traveling exhibit was given to the Louisiana Children’s Museum, whose facility had been devastated by Hurricane Katrina in 2005.